andrewpey/vtland/_posts/2021-04-11-claim-steam-key.md

 ### What will happen with Itch version, will it be upgraded to 0.85?

-We are small team and we want to focus on the Steam version at the moment, so Itch version will not be longer updated.
+We are a small team and we want to focus on the Steam version at the moment, so Itch version will not be longer updated.
 Please claim a Steam key and install the game via Steam to get the latest versions and Workshop support.